Ultimate Guide: How to photograph Steam Trains

-Steam trains on the mainline seem to be very popular today all over the UK.
+Steam trains on the mainline and heritage railways seem to be very popular today all over the UK.
 Many people love to have a ride behind the steam loco while others are happy to go out and photograph it.

 Steam train photographs are my most popular type of railway photography.

 To photograph a steam tour the first thing you need to know is when and where it is running.
-You can get all this information from ‘Railway Herald’ or ‘UK Steam’.
-They both tell you the date, location and the times for the day.
+You can get all this information from ‘Railway Herald’ or ‘Rail Tour Info’.
+They both tell you the date, location and the times (via a link on their page) for the day.

-Places like Dawlish for an example are very popular for railway photographers.
-The chances are you will not be the only person there.
-You would probably need to be at your chosen spot a good hour or so before the tour is due.
-You will then get the chance of standing where you want to.
+Places like Dawlish for an example are very popular for railway photographers so you will not be the only person there.
+You would need to be at your chosen spot a good hour or so before the tour is due to give you the chance of standing where you want to.

 Remember, wherever you go, do NOT trespass onto the railway.